crashappsec/chalk/src/docs/core-release-notes.md

 - Added a module so that most users can easily install complex configurations without editing any configuration information whatsoever.
 Modules can be loaded from https URLs or from the local file system.
-Our recepies will host modules on chalkdust.io.
+Our recipes will host modules on chalkdust.io.

   Modules can have parameters that you provide when installing them, and can have arbitrary defaults (for instance, any module importing